g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 ## Websites Where You Should Not Use Firework Effects
 Despite their capacity to hold users’ attention, the fireworks effect may not be appropriate in any kind of website.
 Below are situations in which one should refrain from doing so:

-Websites for professional services businesses, legal firms, and financial institutions must be clean, formal, and focused but the use of fireworks may make users question your seriousness in the company which could look ridiculous.
+Websites for professional services, businesses, legal firms, and financial institutions must be clean, formal, and focused but the use of fireworks may make users question your seriousness in the company which could look ridiculous.

 News websites, academic publications, or websites dedicated to distributing research in general, should focus more on improving readability and accessibility.
 Users may not concentrate on the content because fireworks force their attention elsewhere.